Misterio77/drupal-12factor/README.md

 # About

-This makes it easier to correctly package Drupal with tools such as Docker and Nix, bringing a lot of advantages to the table.
+This makes it easier to correctly package Drupal with tools such as Docker and Nix.

 An example would be building a Docker image that fully contains the software artifacts (custom and vendor code), and then run a container that is configurable entirely by environment variables and has an explicitly separate path for state.
 This brings a series of advantages:
 - Backing up and overall reasoning about the state is much easier, as it has a dedicated location.
-- The configuration parameters related to each deployment site do not need to be committed, or present on files at all, as they can be configured through environment variables.
-Configurations can be changed without re-uploading software artifacts.
+- The configuration parameters related to each deployed site do not need to be committed, or present on files at all, as they can be configured through environment variables.
+Configuration can be changed without re-building software artifacts (e.g. same artifact for dev/prod envs).
 - Files originating from dependencies (be them located at `vendor` or `web`) do not have to be committed with the code neither backed up with the state.

 Check `web/12fdrupal.settings.php` for more info.
-All the options to nstall a site are configured with sane defaults and can be overwritten through nvironment variables.
+All the options to install a site are configured with sane defaults and can be overwritten through environment variables.

-If you need an escape hatch, you can add a `local.settings.php` in the data irectory.
+If you need an escape hatch, you can add a `local.settings.php` in the data directory.

 # Usage

-This project, by default, uses the `data` directory (in your working directory) o store any state (including a SQLite db).
+This project, by default, uses the `data` directory (in your working directory) to store any state (including a SQLite db).
 This can be overwritten by changing he `DRUPAL_DATA_PATH` environment variable.

-Instead of SQLite, you can use a different db through `DRUPAL_DB_*` environment ariables.
+Instead of SQLite, you can use a different db through `DRUPAL_DB_*` environment variables.
 See [12fdrupal.settings.php](./web/12fdrupal.settings.php).

 ## Manually